flybywiresim/docs/docs/aircraft/a32nx/feature-guides/estimated-takeoff-time.md

 ![fpln-with-ett](../assets/feature-guides/ett/fpln-with-ett.png){loading=lazy}

 If we depart prior to the ETT, it will be automatically deleted and the predictions will be updated automatically based on the current time, as usual.
 On the other hand, if we don't depart by 12:30Z, the "CLK IS TAKE OFF TIME" scratchpad message appears on the MCDU as a reminder.
-At this point, time predictions are continously updated based on the current time.
+At this point, time predictions are continuously updated based on the current time.
 Although the ETT has expired, we can insert a new one if we wish by repeating the whole process.

 ![clk-is-time](../assets/feature-guides/ett/clk-is-time.png){loading=lazy}